Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 Background

 It has not been possible to identify a model for this officer.
 The surname is not found in Schematismus from 1914 and is generally quite rare.
-In 2020 only 47 persons with this surname lived in Czechia and the vast majority of them were found in Beroun (15) and Prague (16).
+In 2020 only 47 people with this surname lived in Czechia and the vast majority of them were found in Beroun (15) and Prague (16).

 Borrowed name

-The infantry man Alois Zykan served in the 11.
+The infantryman Alois Zykan served in the 11.
 Feldkompanie of Infanterieregiment Nr.
-91 which was also Hašek's company in 1915.
-Still we have no proof that their periods overlapped but the fact that the name also appeared in Hašek's story from 1916 about the Austrian captain Alserbach strengthens the link.
+91, which was also Hašek's company in 1915.
+Still, we have no proof that their periods overlapped, but the fact that the name also appeared in Hašek's story from 1916 about the Austrian captain Alserbach strengthens the link.
 Zykan was born in Vienna in 1889 and was shot in the head 10 September 1916 at the Isonzo front.
 He died in the garrison hospital in Ljubljana (Laibach) and was also buried there.

 Jaroslav Hašek: Obchodní akademie